Common Questions

 Good starting points include:

-- Foreclosure, from the Canadian Bar Association BC Branch, describes the foreclosure process and what you can do if a lender starts to foreclose on your mortgage.
+- Foreclosure, from People's Law School, describes the foreclosure process and what you can do if a lender starts to foreclose on your mortgage.

 - tags